zilch/type-route/docs/introduction/getting-started.md

 title: Getting Started
 ---

-Type Route is a flexible, type safe routing library built on top of the same [core tool](https://github.com/ReactTraining/history) that powers React Router.
+Type Route is a flexible, type safe routing library built on top of the same [core library](https://github.com/ReactTraining/history) that powers React Router.

 > Type Route was designed with excellent React integration in mind but isn't coupled to a specific UI framework.
 Most code examples in the documentation use React, but the general principles covered apply regardless of framework.
 See the [Angular](../guides/angular.md) or [Vue](../guides/vue.md) pages for examples specific to those frameworks.

-Continue on this page for a quick overview of how to start using Type Route in your project.
+Continue reading this page for a quick overview of how to start using Type Route in your project.
 Read [Why Type Route?](./why-type-route.md) or [Core Concepts](./core-concepts.md) for a more detailed introduction.

 ## Install

-Type Route's primary distribution channel is via the [NPM registry](https://www.npmjs.com/package/type-route) under the package name `type-route`.
+Type Route's primary distribution channel is the [NPM registry](https://www.npmjs.com/package/type-route).

 ```sh
 npm install type-route